 Please refer to the course information sheet or ask your tutor at your first class before buying any items.

-Learners entitled to a concessionary rate do not pay any fees for qualification courses that are funded by the Skills Funding Agency.
+Learners entitled to a concessionary rate do not pay any fees for our courses that are funded by the Greater Manchester Combined Authority (GMCA).

 If you are in receipt of a benefit, proof of this must be shown when you enrol for your course.

-Circumstances that qualify for a concessionary rate on qualification courses (course code begins with V):
+You qualify for a concessionary rate on our courses if you are:

-- In receipt of Universal Credit (work related requirments group, work preparation group or work focused groups)
+- In receipt of Universal Credit (work-related requirements group, work preparation group or work-focused group);

 - Studying a Maths or English (Skills for Life) course